IgniteUI/help-topics/topics/02_Controls/igScheduler/00_igScheduler_Overview.md

         </tr>
         <tr>
             <td>Views</td>
-            <td>Тhe igScheduler can be configured to use agenda and month view, together and separately.</td>
+            <td>Тhe igScheduler can be configured to use agenda, month, week or day view, together and separately.</td>
         </tr>
         <tr>
             <td>Activities</td>